aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/compression-optimization/optimize-png-aspose-imaging-java-indexed-colors/_index.md

 **Step 2: Create PngOptions Instance**

-Configure settings to optimize the image for web use.

 ```java
 PngOptions options = new PngOptions();
 options.setCompressionLevel(8); // Sets the compression level from 0 (no compression) to 9.